GEO vs. SEO: Where They Overlap, and Where They Don't

 The common failure is to put SEO with one team, GEO with another, and let both optimise against different stories about the same content.
 One group chases rankings, the other chases citations, and nobody owns the actual information quality end to end.

-The better model is to treat SEO as the broader search operating discipline and GEO as an additional lens inside it.
+I would treat SEO as the broader search discipline and GEO as an additional lens inside it.
 Ask the same page a few extra questions.
 Can it be extracted cleanly?
 Does the claim still hold when reduced to two or three sentences?
 Is the source visible?
 Is the scope obvious?
 Does the site make this topic look like an area of genuine knowledge, or just one page that happens to mention it?

 That keeps the roadmap grounded.
 The work becomes clearer content modelling, sharper editorial structure, better author and source signals, stronger topic clusters, and technical reliability underneath.
 None of that is exotic, which is precisely why it tends to work.

-If SEO is about helping the right page get retrieved competitively, GEO is about helping the right information get reused safely inside AImediated discovery.
-The distinction is real enough to be worth naming, but not so large that it deserves a separate religion.
+If SEO is about helping the right page get retrieved competitively, GEO is about helping the right information get reused safely inside AI‑mediated discovery.
+The distinction is real enough to name, but not large enough to justify treating GEO as a separate search discipline.

 Sources Worth Keeping Nearby

 GEO and SEO are not opponents.
-In most teams, GEO is just what happens when good search practice is forced to care more explicitly about answer quality, trust, and extractability.
+For most teams, GEO should mean applying good search practice with more explicit attention to answer quality, trust, and extractability.

 Key Takeaways